sirrikademani/ManufacturedHome_Insurance_DataAnalysis/README.md

  company.

 ## Agenda :
- 1. Data Analysis:
+ ### Data Analysis:
- a.
-Extract the data, transform, and load it into a database of your choice.
+ > Extract the data, transform, and load it into a database of your choice.
- b.
-Create key metrics and insights in the visualization tool of your choice based on the data
+ > Create key metrics and insights in the visualization tool of your choice based on the data
- c.
-Report your findings
+ > Report your findings